The Bread and Butter...

 Multiple (free) browser extensions for Site Management

-Linkedin - "The Resume" I liked Linkedin as well back in the day in its duller incarnation - you may think this guy is some grumpy old sod:) Since being bought by Microsoft in 2017, its turned into Facebook lite.
+Linkedin - "The Resume" I liked Linkedin as well back in the day in it's duller incarnation - you may think this guy is some grump :).

 Key points - a recruiter's wet dream.
 Linkedin is the place to keep your personal business profile.
 In terms of engagement with business pages or news feed - debatable whether people spend anytime there, unless they're researching your company or planning to sell you something.

-Exporting contacts is a great feature.
-Good messaging system - allied to some excellent free browser extensions make Linkedin a sales machine...even now!
+Exporting contacts was a great feature.
+Good messaging system - allied to some excellent free browser extensions make Linkedin a sales machine...even now (be careful, they will shut you down if you nibble too much).

 Limit 30000 followers

-Groups was a fantastic feature (nowadays use Facebook groups instead).
+Groups was a fantastic feature (nowadays use Facebook groups instead or build your own WordPress forum).

 Twittter - "The Newsfeed" Twitter gets a bad rap in mainstream media - maybe that is a sign that it is highly competitive with MSM as a newsfeed and advertising vehicle.

-Post multiple times per day - advertising, not primarily an engagement channel.
+Post multiple times per day.
+Advertising, not primarily an engagement channel.
+If you never read a DM, you're not alone.

 Brand your hashtag, spread it across social and paid media.